 A LAW FIRM PROVIDING LGBT ESTATE PLANNING AND OTHER RELATED LEGAL SERVICES

 Despite the great strides in LGBT legal affairs by our government, LGBT couples are still vulnerable when it comes to their rights as a couple.
 This is why our law firm provides estate planning and other services for any interested couples in the El Paso area.
 Without proper planning, you might have no rights when your partner really needs you.
 The need for an estate plan is critical in case of an accident or illness that might render you or your partner unable to make decisions or managing any affairs.
 You are taking the risk of not being excluded from having any role in each other’s care, financial affairs or even having access to each other.

-An LGBT couple can avoid legal problems with the help of the estate planning services at the Law Offices of Neill and Moody, P.C.
+An LGBT couple can avoid legal problems with the help of the estate planning services at the Law Offices of Neill & Associates, P.C.
 There are numerous methods and legal ways to avoid legal blocks if something were to happen to either one of you.
 These can include: